-A big, filled in Influence bubble indicates that the driver is highly correlated with engagement at your organization, and changes for this driver will make a big difference on your Emplify score.
+A big, filled in Influence bubble indicates that the driver is highly correlated with engagement at your organization, and changes for this driver are more likely to impact your Emplify score.

-Small Influence bubbles indicate that the driver is not as well correlated with engagement at your organization, and changes for this driver would not make a significant difference for your Emplify score.
+Small Influence bubbles indicate that the driver is not as well correlated with engagement at your organization, and changes for this driver are less likely to influence your Emplify score.

 In Real Life:

-If your organization mostly employs at-home caregivers, questions on the Emplify survey about Friendship might not be as applicable to engagement for your employees.
+If your organization mostly employs at-home caregivers, questions on the Emplify survey about Coworker Relationships might not be as applicable to engagement for your employees.
 They knew when they signed up for the job they were committing to working alone and never expected to be friends with their co-workers.
-In this case, Friendship isn't paramount (or highly correlated) to their engagement over all, so their Influence bubble is small, even though their score is low.
+In this case, Coworker Relationships isn't paramount (or highly correlated) to their engagement over all, so their Influence bubble is small, even though their score is low.